simbun/up206a-sim/README.md

 ## Project ideas
 I am not sure what kind of project I am want to work on yet.
 I think I may be interested in mapping financial insitutions such as banks, check-cashing stores, CDFIs, and credit unions in low-income areas.
 ## Objective for the class
-My objectives are to learn the basics of coding and become better at geoprocessing and spatial analytical methods!
+My objectives are to learn the basics of coding and become better at geoprocessing and spatial analysis!
 By the end of this class I want to be able to create a map that tells a succinct story.